Financial Planning

 4. Fixed payments

-A debt consolidation loan are easier to track and easier to stay on schedule, with regular fixed payments every month.
-Usually a debt consolidation loan offers a schedule that gives you a clear end to your debt pay offs, which can help focus your efforts and plot a clear path ahead.
+A debt consolidation loan is easier to track and easier to stay on schedule, with regular fixed payments every month.
+Usually, a debt consolidation loan offers a schedule that gives you a clear end to your debt payoffs, which can help focus your efforts and plot a clear path ahead.

 5. Lower payments